IsaLubs/Number-Fill/README.md

 - You can directly input coordinates to place a number on the grid.
 This gives you precise control over where you want to place your numbers.

 ## Deployable to Heroku
 This application has been deployed using [Heroku](https://www.heroku.com/).
-The live link can be found here - [Melting Snowman](https://the-melting-snowman-game.herokuapp.com/).
+The live link can be found here -[Number Fill](https://numberfill-a461588b1f61.herokuapp.com/) game.herokuapp.com/).

 The steps for deploying the application are as follows: